-Crying when you leave for the bathroom, tantrums when you head for the front door, misery even at being left alone with a babysitter he has loved in the past – it’s hard not to be alarmed when Baby starts to show symptoms of separation anxiety, especially since it can come straight out of nowhere sometime when he is between 7 and 18 months old.
+Crying when you leave for the bathroom, tantrums when you head for the front door, misery even at being left alone with a babysitter they have loved in the past – it’s hard not to be alarmed when Baby starts to show symptoms of separation anxiety, especially since it can come straight out of nowhere sometime when they are between 7 and 18 months old.

 Like with a lot of developmental milestones, there is a huge range of ‘normal’ timeframes for separation anxiety.
-So whether Baby starts getting nervous to leave you next week, or it doesn’t hit for another 6 months, it’s still as normal as Baby throwing toys out of his crib or learning to crawl.
-And like both of those things, it’s also a sign that he is learning something new.
+So whether Baby starts getting nervous to leave you next week, or it doesn’t hit for another 6 months, it’s still as normal as Baby throwing toys out of their crib or learning to crawl.
+And like both of those things, it’s also a sign that they are learning something new.
 In this case, it’s the concept of object permanence, the idea that objects still exist even when they’re not in Baby’s sight, and that things can leave and can come back.
-More than that, it’s a sign of how happy and secure he feels when he is with you.
+More than that, it’s a sign of how happy and secure they feel when they are with you.

 Equal, opposite reaction

-Part of the problem you and Baby are facing is that he has learned that things leave, but isn’t as clear on the fact that they can come back.
-You can practice the idea of things disappearing and then reappearing with Baby by playing games like peek-a-boo, or hiding toys or objects a little, then encouraging him to find them.
+Part of the problem you and Baby are facing is that they have learned that things leave, but isn’t as clear on the fact that they can come back.
+You can practice the idea of things disappearing and then reappearing with Baby by playing games like peek-a-boo, or hiding toys or objects a little, then encouraging them to find them.
 Then, you can try practicing with yourself.
-If you tell Baby where you’re going (the kitchen, say) and for how long (two minutes), and then you go ahead and do exactly what you told him you were going to, even if Baby doesn’t understand what you mean right away, it starts to build the trust that when you leave, you’ll come back.
+If you tell Baby where you’re going (the kitchen, say) and for how long (two minutes), and then you go ahead and do exactly what you told them you were going to, even if Baby doesn’t understand what you mean right away, it starts to build the trust that when you leave, you’ll come back.

 Let’s do the time warp again